Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-1.
+- In five games as the underdog over the last 10 matchups, the Cubs have a record of 3-2.

-- When it comes to the over/under, the Cubs and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to the total, the Cubs and their opponents are 4-6-0 in their last 10 games.

-- The Cubs have gone 4-4-0 against the runline over their past 10 contests (eight of those matchups had a runline set by oddsmakers).
-Chicago's past four games have gone under the point total, and the average over/under during that stretch was 8.4.
+- The Cubs' ATS record is 4-4-0 over their last 10 matchups (oddsmakers set spreads in eight of those contests).
+Chicago's last five games have finished below the set point total, and the average total in that run was 8.3.

 Cubs Betting Records & Stats

-- Games involving Chicago have gone over the total set by bookmakers in 29 of 56 chances this season.
+- Chicago and its opponents have gone over the total this season in 29 of its 57 opportunities.

-- The Cubs are 4-4-0 against the spread in their eight games that had a posted line this season.
+- In eight games with a line this season, the Cubs have a mark of 4-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!